tbrockman/tbrockman.github.io/_drafts/hello-world.md

 ![Utterances comments](/assets/img/utterance_comments.png)

-Usually I just give limited access to any of my accounts whenever anyone asks for it (*what's the worst that could happen?*), but the application is open-source so I thought I would peek around here a bit.
+Usually I just give access to any of my accounts whenever anyone asks for it (*what's the worst that could happen?*), but the application is open-source so I thought I may aswell peek around a little bit.

-Tracing the code from the start of the flow, we see the **`Sign in to comment`** button sends us to the Utterances API server with a redirect parameter back to our original website.
+Tracing the code from the start of the flow, we see the **`Sign in to comment`** button sends us to an endpoint from the Utterances API with a redirect parameter back to our original website.

 [`utterances/src/new-comment-component.ts#L72`](https://github.com/utterance/utterances/blob/master/src/new-comment-component.ts#L72)
 ```html